taoky/shadowmire/README.md

 ```

 > [!NOTE]
 > Upstream must also use shadowmire to serve `local.json`.
-If not, you must specify `--shadowmire-upstream`.
+Otherwise, you must specify `--use-pypi-index`.

 If you already have a PyPI repo, use `genlocal` first to generate a local db: